Até que a Sorte nos Separe: Plot

 Tino (Leandro Hassum) is a common family man who sees his life change dramatically after winning the lottery.
 Leading a life of ostentatious with his wife, Jane (Danielle Winits), he spends all the money in 15 years.
 When broken, Tino accepts the help of neighbor Amauri (Kiko Mascarenhas), a bureaucratic and finance consultant who lives his own drama when facing a crisis in marriage with Laura (Rita Elmôr).
-Trying to avoid that Jane discover the new financial situation, after all she is pregnant and cannot go through strong emotions, Tino engages in various confusions to pretend that everything is well.
-For that, he relies on help of his best friend, Adelson (Aílton Graça), and his children's.
+Trying to avoid that Jane discovers the new financial situation, after all she is pregnant and cannot go through strong emotions, Tino engages in various confusions to pretend that everything is well.
+For that, he relies on the help of his best friend, Adelson (Aílton Graça), and his children's.